-The required fire resistance of wood structures can be achieved by adding the size of the structure, by adding a protective cladding, by using a non-combustible insulation material and by improving the fire resistance of the wood structure with a fire-retardant treatment.
-Industrial fire-retardant treatment can be done by pressure or vacuum technology, by spraying, brushing or by dipping.
+The required fire resistance of wood structures can be achieved by adding the size of the structure, adding a protective cladding, using a non-combustible insulation material and by improving the fire resistance of the wood structure with a flame retardant treatment.
+Industrial flame retardant treatment can be done by pressure or vacuum technology, by spraying, brushing or dipping.

-For interior and exterior wood panels, treatment with fire retardants is the most common way to enhance a product’s fire performance.
-Besides industrial treatment, the fire retardant can also be applied manually during construction.
+For interior and exterior wood panels, treatment with flame retardants is the most common way to enhance a product’s fire performance.
+Besides industrial treatment, the flame retardant can also be applied manually during construction.

-READ MORE ABOUT DIFFERENCES BETWEEN INDUSTRIAL TREATMENT AND ON-SITE TREATMENT →
+READ MORE ABOUT THE DIFFERENCE BETWEEN INDUSTRIAL TREATMENT AND ON-SITE TREATMENT →

 The most common reason for manual fire protection treatment during construction is that suitable industrially treated products are not available.
 The need for fire protection may also become apparent only during construction.

-Only non-toxic fire retardants that are safe for human health and the environment, e.g. NT DECO, are suitable for on-site use.
-This ensures that the storage, use of the products as well as the cleaning of the construction site is safe and does not involve unnecessary risks.
+Only non-toxic flame retardants that are safe for human health and the environment, e.g. NT DECO, are suitable for on-site use.
+This ensures that the storage, use of the products as well as cleaning of the construction site is safe and does not involve unnecessary risks.

 READ MORE ABOUT ON-SITE FIRE PROTECTION →

 Demand for timber construction technologies and installation-ready products is developing rapidly.
 Using installation-ready treated wood products and wall and spatial elements speeds up the construction process and helps eliminate risks, because there are less work phases to be carried out on-site.